-What is a Speech-Language Pathology Assistant?
+What Does it Take to Be a Speech-Language Pathology Assistant?

 Speech-Language Pathology Assistant Example Assist speech-language pathologists in the assessment and treatment of speech, language, voice, and fluency disorders.
 Implement speech and language programs or activities as planned and directed by speech-language pathologists.
 Monitor the use of alternative communication devices and systems.

-Speech-Language Pathology Assistant Responsibilities
+List of Speech-Language Pathology Assistant Job Duties

 - Implement treatment plans or protocols as directed by speech-language pathologists.

 Things a Speech-Language Pathology Assistant Should Know How to Do

 These are the skills Speech-Language Pathology Assistants say are the most useful in their careers: